How Do I Know If I Should Seek Eating Disorder Treatment?

 • Hair loss or dry skin

-• Gastrointestinal issues (i.e., stomach pain, constipation, or acid reflux)
+• Gastrointestinal issues (stomach pain, constipation, acid reflux)

 • Feeling unusually tired, weak, or dizzy